Announcements–Last Updated Friday, April 28

 Just a reminder to students that there is to be no parking along or on any yellow curb, on a sidewalk, in front of any entrance, on the grass, in front of any gate leading to any part of the school grounds, in visitor parking or handicap parking, or where any cones have been set up, etc. The bottom line, students should be parking in actual parking spots and not making up their own parking spots.
 This is so O&M, contractors, delivery drivers, bus drivers and (if necessary) emergency personnel can easily access those parts of the building and grounds.
 Students that are parking incorrectly may not be warned going forward and take the risk of being towed.

-Please see Mrs. Osborn in the upper Counseling Office for Silvercord opportunities.
+Please see Ms. Benson in the upper Counseling Office for Silvercord opportunities.

 Please see the bulletin board across from the Media Center or by the upper Counseling Office for job opportunities and career fairs.